tydevilish/login-register-php-tailwind/README.md

 # LOGIN & REGISTER
-This is a login, register website that using php pdo poo and tailwindcss to create.
+This is a login, register website that uses PHP pdo poo and tailwindcss to create.